Twentieth Sunday after Pentecost Year A

 Have we been true to our calling?

 When the culture preaches consumption, excess, and prestige, it's easy to contrast it with the gospel message of generosity, humility, justice and love.
-However, honesty requires us to admit that culture is sometimes ahead of the church: for two thousand years, the church has often been the tail light rather than the headlight in social progress, and at times has had to be dragged (kicking and screaming, perhaps) into a new day.
+However, honesty requires us to admit that culture is sometimes ahead of the church: for two thousand years, the church has often been the tail light rather than the headlight in social progress (didn't Dr. King note that?), and at times it has had to be dragged (kicking and screaming, perhaps) into a new day.

 For further reflection: